Donald Trump Blasts Impeachment as ‘Illegal, Partisan Attempted Coup’

 “You are the ones interfering in America’s elections.
 You are the ones subverting America’s Democracy.
 You are the ones Obstructing Justice,” the president added.
 “You are the ones bringing pain and suffering to our Republic for your own selfish, personal, political, and partisan gain.”

-He went on to call the impeachment process an “illegal, partisan attempted coup” based on recent sentiment stemming from his victory over his Democrat rival Hillary Clinton in the 2016 presidential election.
+He went on to describe the effort to remove him from office as an “illegal, partisan attempted coup” based on anger stemming from his victory over Democrat White House nominee Hillary Clinton in the 2016 presidential election.

 “You are not just after me, as President, you are after the entire Republican Party,” the president continued.